ahuacate/pve-host/README.md

 /dev/sdb
 ```

 The above means you must partition devices /dev/sda and /dev/sdb.
 If only one device shows that's okay as it means you installed PVE OS on one drive only (i.e. ZFS Raid0).
+The device names for NVMe are /dev/nvme0n1, /dev/nvme1n1 and so on.

 To create the partitions we again need a SSH terminal.
 SSH into `pve-01`(ssh root@192.168.1.101) or use the Proxmox web interface CLI shell `pve-01` > `>_ Shell` and type the following into the CLI terminal window.
 Repeat steps 1 to 8 for the above device ID(s) (i.e `cfdisk /dev/sda` and `cfdisk /dev/sdb`).